pjrt/pjrt.github.io/_posts/2015-05-11-how-not-to-pull-from-s3.md

 ### The problem

 The Kinja Analytics team runs an Apache Spark cluster on AWS EMR continuously.
 As soon as a EMR step finishes, a job adds the next step.
-The jobs on the cluster pull data from S3 (placed there using our event stream), runs multiple computations on that data set and persist the data into Mysql table.
-The data in S3 is stored in chronological order `bucket/events/$year/$month/$day/$hour/$minute/data.txt`.
+The jobs on the cluster pull data from S3 (placed there using our event stream), runs multiple computations on that data set and persist the data into a MySQL table.
+The data in S3 is stored in chronological order as `bucket/events/$year/$month/$day/$hour/$minute/data.txt`.
 Each `data.txt` file is about 10MB large.

 Originally we were pulling the data using SparkContext's `textFiles` method as such `sc.textFiles(s3n://bucket/events/*/*/*/*/*/*)`.
 This worked fine at first but as the dataset grew we noticed that there would always be a large period of inactivity between jobs.